ArturoSbr/aws-ccp-cheat-sheet/main.md

 DynamoDB tables can be turned into Global Tables to allow synced read/writes in multiple regions.
 This is called active-active replication because we can actively write in one region and it will be actively replicated in another region.

+### DocumentDB
+In the same way that Aurora is a proprietary version of PostgreSQL/MySQL, DocumentDB is a proprietary version of mongoDB which is used to store JSON data.
+DocumentDB is like Aurora for No-SQL.

 ### Redshift
 Redshift is a managed database service for Online Analytical Processing (OLAP) instead of OLTP.
 The data is written periodically; not continuously.
 It is used to host data warehouses for analytical processing.
 It can be integrated with BI tools such as AWS Quicksight or Tableau to create dashboards.